The Grocery Foundation

 Avg.
 Compensation $0

 |$300k - $350k||0|

 About The Grocery Foundation:

-Grocery Foundation has only provided Charity Intelligence with summarized audited financial statements which is a first.
-Grocery Foundation’s auditors note that these summarized statement do not contain all disclosures required by Canadian accounting standards for charities and are not a substitute for the complete audited financial statements.
-This is an unusual situation that Grocery Foundation is addressing.
+The Grocery Foundation only posts the summarized audited financial statements on its website.
+The Grocery Foundation’s auditors note that these summarized statements do not contain all disclosures required by Canadian accounting standards for charities and are not a substitute for the complete audited financial statements.
 For now, Charity Intelligence is giving full marks for financial transparency.
-Of note, according to CRA annual filings, Grocery Foundation reports one staff with a salary of $13,787; other management and operating costs are included in professional and consulting fees of $278,605.

 Financial RatiosFiscal year ending June